Lem

 For example, when your compile a Lisp form, you see a fast visual effect around it: it was an overlay that was created, and quickly deleted.
 When you evaluate a Lisp form, its result is showed on its right: it is an overlay.

-Overlays are defined in src/overlays.lisp.
 An overlay is defined by a class, with slots: start, end, temporary, buffer, attribute, plist, alivep.

-When an overlay is created (with make-overlay and the corresponding constructor functions), it is automatically pushed to the buffer’s list of overlays, and is displayed.
+When an overlay is created (with make-overlay and the other corresponding constructor functions), it is automatically pushed to the buffer’s list of overlays, and is displayed.

 ;;; src/overlays.lisp